Purchases made through my links help support this website, at no additional cost to you. Details.

 However, you can use other supports for the gauze.

-I used a Pringle’s lid for this shrine:
+I used a Pringle’s lid for the shrine at the top of this page.

 You can also drape the gauze over wooden shapes such as stars, moons, a Celtic cross, numbers, letters, and so on.
 Check arts & crafts stores for inexpensive wooden cut-outs that will add interest to your shrine.